Yeast-Free Pizza Dough

 This post may contain affiliate links.
 Please read our disclosure policy.

-This fail-proof Homemade Pizza Dough is easy to make with no yeast or rising time involved!
+This fail-proof homemade pizza dough is easy to make with no yeast or rising time involved!
 It’s guaranteed to bake up into a deliciously tender, chewy, crispy crust no matter what kind of pizza you prepare.

 Pizza dough stretched out in a foil-lined baking sheet.

 Everybody loves homemade pizza dough, but no one likes waiting around for it to rise.
-That’s exactly the dilemma that led me to create this amazing yeast-free pizza dough.
-After making this Soda Bread in a Skillet and my One Bowl Banana Bread, I started working on this no-yeast dough, and I love it!
+That’s exactly the dilemma that led me to create this amazing yeast free pizza dough.
+After making this soda bread in a skillet and my one-bowl banana bread, I started working on this no yeast dough, and I love it!
 Once you grill or bake the dough into a pizza with your favorite sauces and toppings, you’ll never waste your money on a store-bought crust again.
 Pizza is always good, but there’s something extra special about a pizza made completely from scratch.

 Will Dough Still Rise Without Yeast?

 It absolutely will!
 The key is to substitute the yeast for another kind of leavening agent – in this case, it’s baking powder.
 So, although this dough doesn’t require any set aside rising time, it’s still going to bake (or grill!) into a perfectly light and chewy pizza crust.
-You can even make my easy garlic breadsticks with it! 🙌 And homemade pizza rolls!

-How to Make No-Yeast Pizza Dough
+How to Make No Yeast Pizza Dough

 Making pizza dough without yeast is refreshingly easy.
 You just have to combine the ingredients, knead the dough, spread it out, add your favorite toppings, then bake it or grill it!

-1. Combine Dry Ingredients: Whisk together the flour, baking powder and salt in a mixing bowl until everything is thoroughly combined.
+• Combine Dry Ingredients: Whisk together the flour, baking powder and salt in a mixing bowl until everything is thoroughly combined.
 Set the mixture aside.

-2. Combine Wet Ingredients: Combine the water and oil in a separate bowl or cup and stir to combine.
+• Combine Wet Ingredients: Combine the water and oil in a separate bowl or cup and stir to combine.

-3. Add Wet Ingredients to Dry Ingredients: Slowly add the water mixture to the flour mixture.
+• Add Wet Ingredients to Dry Ingredients: Slowly add the water mixture to the flour mixture.

-4. Mix: Use a wooden spoon or your hands to gently stir and mix until the dough forms a ball.
+• Mix: Use a wooden spoon or your hands to gently stir and mix until the dough forms a ball.
 The dough should be soft but not sticky.
 Add more water if it’s too dry, 1 tablespoon at a time.
 If it’s too sticky, add more flour.

-8. Add Toppings & Cook: Spread your desired sauce onto the prepared pizza crust and sprinkle on your favorite cheese and toppings.
+• Cook.
 Grill or bake the pizza in a 400°F oven for 15 to 20 minutes, or until the edges of the crust are lightly browned.
 For a crispier result, pre-bake the crust by itself for 8 minutes, then assemble the pizza and return it to the oven for 10-12 more minutes.

-Recipe Tips And Variations
+Tips and Variations

-• Flour Your Kneading Surface: It’s important to lightly dust your working area with flour so the dough doesn’t stick to it.
+• Flour your kneading surface.
+It’s important to lightly dust your working area with flour so the dough doesn’t stick to it.
 Just don’t use too much, or you’ll risk drying it out.

 A ball of homemade dough on a wooden surface.

-To refrigerate, wrap the kneaded dough tightly in plastic wrap to prevent any air from coming into contact with it.
-Keep the dough in the fridge for up to 24 hours.
+• To refrigerate, wrap the kneaded dough tightly in plastic wrap to prevent any air from coming into contact with it.
+Keep the yeast free pizza dough in the fridge for up to 24 hours.
 When you’re ready to make your pizza, you’ll have to knead the dough again until it’s soft enough to shape.

-To freeze pizza dough, wrap it in a heavy-duty storage bag and keep it in the freezer for up to 3 months.
+• To freeze pizza dough, wrap it in a heavy-duty storage bag and keep it in the freezer for up to 3 months.
 Bake it directly from frozen for 10 minutes, then add your sauce and toppings and bake it for an additional 10-12 minutes, until the crust is golden and the cheese is bubbling.

 How to Store and Reheat Leftovers